Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 The remainder of the deck is placed face-down to form the draw pile.

-There is no required order for dealing the cards, though certain traditional conventions exist.
+>There is no required order for dealing the cards, though certain traditional conventions exist.
 With two players, the dealer typically deals 4 cards to the opponent, 4 to the table, 4 to themselves, then repeats.
-Sometimes this is done in packets of two instead of four.
+Sometimes this is done in packets of two instead of four.<br><br>With three players, the usual process is for the dealer to give 4 cards to each player in an anti-clockwise order, 3 to the table, 3 to each player, then 3 to the table again.

-With three players, the usual process is for the dealer to give 4 cards to each player in an anti-clockwise order, 3 to the table, 3 to each player, then 3 to the table again.
+{.is-info}

 > ![6field7hand_3players_setup.png](/hanafuda/6field7hand_3players_setup.png =400x)
 {.is-success}